mtlynch/mtlynch.io/_posts/2018-11-09-good-developers-bad-tests.md

   self.account_manager = AccountManager(database)
 ```

-Okay, the `setUp` method created the `joe123` account with a score of 150, which explains why `test_initial_score` expected those values.
+Okay, the `setUp` method created the `joe123` user with a score of 150, which explains why `test_initial_score` expected those values.
 Now, all is well with the world, right?

 No, this is a **bad test**.

 # Keep the reader in your test function

 When you write a test, think about the next developer who will see the test break.
-They don't want to read your entire test suite, and they certainly don't want to read an inheritance tree of test classes.
+They don't want to read your entire test suite, and they certainly don't want to read a whole inheritance tree of test utilities.

 If a test breaks, the reader should be able to diagnose the problem by reading the test function in a straight line from top to bottom.
 If they have to jump out of the test to read ancillary code, the test has not done its job.